jtvberg/Moby/README.md

 ## Moby
-Moby is a Kanban based personal task management system built with Electron It can integrate with GitHub (Issues + PRs), Rally (Defects/Blocked USs) and ServiceNow (Incidents/Problems)
+Moby is a Kanban based personal task management system built with Electron.
+It can integrate with GitHub (Issues + PRs), Rally (Defects/Blocked USs) and ServiceNow (Incidents/Problems)

 #### Default View: